 All nights are spent in 3-star hotels.
 All rooms have en-suite facilities.

-- Nights 4 & 5: The last two nights are spent in the romantic & fashionable little village of Positano, with its characteristic houses built onto the mountains’ steep slopes.
+- Nights 4 and 5: The last two nights are spent in the romantic and fashionable little village of Positano, with its characteristic houses built onto the mountains’ steep slopes.
 You stay in a comfortable 3-star hotel.
 All hotels are at walking distance from the seashore (along Positano’s charming little streets/stairs)

 Click to view default hotels

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

 All accommodations are on a B&B basis.
 No evening meals are included, so you are free to choose from the wide choice of restaurants in the area.
 Your accommodation operator can give you good tips.
 On some occasions, you can also choose to eat at the premises of the hotel.
 No picnic lunches are included in the tour price, but these can be prepared for you by the accommodation holders, or products for picnics can be purchased in the villages where you’ll be staying.
 On some occasions, you have the option of having your lunch in a restaurant along the way.